About MBSI

 Our Structure

 The vast majority of members are university students aged between 17 and 28.
-Student-members and alumni come from the University of Melbourne, Monash University, Deakin University and La Trobe University, with inter-state representation from the University of Queensland.
-Our non-student volunteers include recent university graduates and other young people employed in a variety of professional careers, ranging from junior doctors, engineers, data scientists and research scientists.
+Student-members and alumni come from the University of Melbourne, Monash University, Deakin University, Royal Melbourne Institute of Technology and La Trobe University, with inter-state representation from the University of Queensland.
+Our non-student volunteers include recent university graduates and other young people employed in a variety of professional careers, ranging from junior doctors, engineers, data scientists, research scientists and venture capitalists.